Stop trusted binding with an LDAP directory in Directory Utility on Mac

 If trusted binding hasn’t been set up on this computer, the Unbind button does not appear.

-If you see an alert saying the computer can’t contact the LDAP server, click OK if you want to forcibly stop trusted binding.
+If an alert indicates the computer can’t contact the LDAP server, click OK if you want to forcibly stop trusted binding.

 If you forcibly stop trusted binding, this computer still has a computer record in the LDAP directory.
 Let the Active Directory administrator know to remove the computer record.